US-Russia showdown looms as top diplomats meet in Iceland

 Another, more immediate area of disagreement in Reykjavik, the site of the famous 1986 summit between President Ronald Reagan and Russian leader Mikhail Gorbachev, is the Arctic, where Russia has been expanding its military presence and pursuing policies to expand its influence to the alarm of the Americans.

 “We have concerns about some of the recent military activities in the Arctic,” he said.
-“That Increases the dangers of accidents and miscalculations and undermines the shared goal of a peaceful and sustainable future for the region.
-So we have to be vigilant about that.”
+“That Increases the dangers of accidents and miscalculations and undermines the shared goal of a peaceful and sustainable future for the region.”

 Blinken also took Russia to task for proposing new navigational regulations for the region and decried Lavrov for comments in which he dismissed such criticism because the Arctic “is our territory, our land.”